-Figure 13.4 Ulna and Radius.
+Figure 16.4 Ulna and Radius.
 The ulna is located on the medial side of the forearm, and the radius is on the lateral side.
 These bones are attached to each other by an interosseous membrane.
-From Betts et al., 2013.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 13.4 Image description.]
+[Image description.]

 Bones of the Wrist and Hand

-- Carpals the wrist bones - Metacarpals the bones in the palm of hand
+- Carpals the wrist bones

+- Metacarpals the bones in the palm of hand

-• Phalanges - the finger and toe bones
+- Phalanges the finger and toe bones

 Each phalanx has three bones: the distal, medial, and proximal.
-The exception is the thumb and big toe which has two bones: distal and proximal (see Fig 16.5 below).
+The exception is the thumb and big toe which has two bones: distal and proximal.
+See Fig 16.5 below.
 There are 30 bones in each upper limb.
 Can you count them on your limb?

-Figure 13.5 Bones of the Hands.
-From Betts et al., 2013.
+Figure 16.5 Bones of the Hands.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 13.
-5 Image description.]

-Bones of the Pelvic Region

-The bones of the pelvic region protect the reproductive, urinary, and excretory organs.

-- Pelvic girdle the hip or coxal bone.
-It is formed by the fusion of three bones during adolescence - Illium the largest part of the hip bone - Ischium the lower portion of the pelvic girdle - Pubis the anterior portion of the pelvic girdle - Pelvis consists of four bones: the left and right hip bones as well as the sacrum and coccyx - Acetabulum the large socket in the pelvic bones that holds the head of the femur

-The shape of the pelvic girdle is different for males than females.
+[Image description.]
+Bones of the Pelvic Region The bones of the pelvic region protect the reproductive, urinary, and excretory organs. - Pelvic girdle the hip or coxal bone.
+It is formed by the fusion of three bones during adolescence - Illium the largest part of the hip bone - Ischium the lower portion of pelvic girdle - Pubis the anterior portion of pelvic girdle - Pelvis consists of four bones: the left and right hip bones as well as the sacrum and coccyx - Acetabulum the large socket in the pelvic bones that holds the head of the femur The shape of the pelvic girdle is different for males than females.
 In the male, it is a funnel shape.
 In the female it is shaped like a basin to accommodate for the fetus during pregnancy.
+Bones of the Lower Limbs The bones of the lower limb include bones of the leg and the feet.
+Bones of the Leg - Femur the thigh bone and is also referred to the upper leg bone.
+It is the longest and strongest bone in the human body - Patella the knee cap

-The femur is the longest and strongest bone of the body, and accounts for approximately one-quarter of a person's total height (Betts et al., 2013).
+- Tibia the shin bone.
+It is a medial bone and the main weight-bearing bone of the lower leg - Fibula the smaller of the lower leg bone (see Figure 16.6) body, and accounts for approximately onequarter of a person's total height (Betts, et al., 2013).